uk-gov-mirror/jncc.sac-microsite/README.md

 Download the latest JNCC.Microsite.SAC_{version}.zip file [from the releases section in git](https://github.com/jncc/sac-microsite/releases) and extract it to a suitable location outside of the sac project.

-### Update the data
+### Update the HTML pages with new data

-Get a copy of the Natura database and run the executable JNCC.Microsite.SAC.exe from the extracted release zip file.
+Run the executable JNCC.Microsite.SAC.exe from the extracted release zip file.

 For example, given that:

 - sac root path = c:\development\sac-microsite
-- ASP natura database path = c:\development\ASP NATURA DATABASE.mdb
 - JNCC.Microsite.SAC.exe is in the curent folder

-Run the following to update the data
+Add the `habitats.json`, `sites.json`, and `species.json` files to c:\development\sac-microsite\output\json then run the following to generate the HTML pages:

-    JNCC.Microsite.SAC.exe -r c:\development\sac-microsite -u "c:\development\ASP NATURA DATABASE.mdb"

-This process will update the json files in c:\development\sac-microsite\output\json

-### Update the website

-The following instruciotns will update the web pages using the data extracted in the previous step.

     JNCC.Microsite.SAC.exe -r c:\development\sac-microsite -g -v